RenderKit/embree/readme.txt

 Embree requires the Intel SPMD Compiler (ISPC) to compile.
 We have tested ISPC version 1.6.0, but more recent versions of ISPC should also work.
-You can download and install the ISPC binaries from iissppcc..ggiitthhuubb..ccoomm.
+You can download and install the ISPC binaries from ispc.github.com.
 After installation, put the path to ispc.exe permanently into your PATH environment variable.
 You have to restart Visual Studio for this change to take effect.